Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 A Differentiated Real-Property Affordable Housing Model

-The opportunity is to deliver 36 attainable for-sale units as individually sold real-property homes.
+The opportunity is to deliver 36 attainable for-sale townhomes as individually sold real-property townhomes on permanent foundations.

 Lower Vertical Cost